 Additionally, new regulatory initiatives related to ESG could adversely affect our business.
 The SEC has proposed rules that, in addition to other matters, would establish a framework for reporting of climate-related risks.
 For example, the SEC has announced that it may require disclosure of certain ESG-related matters.
-There is a risk that a significant reorientation in the market following the implementation of these and further measures could be adverse to our portfolio companies if they are perceived to be less valuable as a consequence of, for example, their carbon footprint or "greenwashing" (i.e., the holding out of a product as having green or sustainable characteristics where this is not, in fact, the case).
+There is a risk that a significant reorientation in the market following the implementation of these and further measures could be adverse to our portfolio companies if they are perceived to be less valuable as a consequence of, for example, their carbon footprint or "greenwashing" (i.e., the holding resentable), the carbon footprint or "greenwashing" (i.e., the holding as a long proposal so where this is not, in fact, the case).
 We are, and our portfolio companies may be, or could in the future become, subject to the risk that similar measures might be introduced in other jurisdictions in the future.
 At this time, there is uncertainty regarding the scope of such proposals or when they would become effective (if at all).
-Compliance with any new laws or regulations increases our regulatory burden and could make compliance more difficult and expensive, affect the manner in which we or our portfolio companies conduct our businesses and adversely affect our profitability.
+Compliance with any new laws or regulators burden and could make compliance more difficult and expensive, affect the manner in which we or our portfolio companies conduct our businesses and adversely affect our profitability.
 On the other hand, certain state governments have begun to challenge the use of ESG factors in investment decisions, potentially setting up conflicting standards for the Company to address.